danurbanowicz/halide/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/danurbanowicz/halide#TINA_CMS_CLIENT_ID=replace-with-your-tina-cms-client-id&TINA_CMS_TOKEN=replace-with-your-tina-cms-token&TINA_CMS_SEARCH_TOKEN=replace-with-your-tina-cms-search-token)

+:bulb: _The first Netlify deploy will fail but don't worry, continue the steps below to add your Tina CMS project and tokens._

 Make a note of the site URL Netlify has created for you e.g. https://fantastic-llama.netlify.app

 ### Step 2: Create a Tina CMS project

-Note: The bulk of the configuration relates to Tina CMS, so feel free to skip this step if you're happy working with Markdown and YAML files directly.

 1. Navigate to your Tina Cloud [projects dashboard](https://app.tina.io/projects)
 2. Create a new custom project, and follow the steps to connect it to your GitHub repo with the required permissions